Lego Worlds: Gameplay

-Lego Worlds is a sandbox video game which allows players to build a world made up of Lego bricks.
+Lego Worlds is a sandbox video game that allows players to build a world made up of Lego bricks.
 The player is rewarded for collecting objects spread across the map with studs, an in-game currency.
 The player can build using the items they have encountered.
-Players can create their own world by using predefined Lego structures or using the "brick-by-brick editor tool".
+Players can create their own world by using predefined Lego structures or using the "brick-by-brick editor tool."
 Players' appearances and outfits are customizable in the game.
 Terrain and environment can be modified via landscaping tools.
 A variety of vehicles, such as helicopters, and creatures are featured in the game.
 A multiplayer option and features for world-sharing have been added to the game through later updates.

 Development

+Lego Worlds was created as part of an initiative within The Lego Group to produce a sandbox game following the shutdown of Lego Universe and after a collaboration with Minecraft fell through, both in 2012.
+The game, codenamed "sandbox," was prototyped in secret and was shown to executives alongside other pitches from Microsoft and TT Games.
+The game was designed with YouTube playthroughs in mind, with the pitch presentation featuring a mock-up video in the style of a traditional let's play.

-Prior to the game's official release, it was teased in the back of a Lego set's construction manual.
+Prior to the game's official release, it was teased in the construction manual for the set 60097 City Square.
 It was formally announced on 1 June 2015 with a simultaneous early access release on Steam to allow the gaming community to provide feedback for continual improvements and the integration of additional content over time.
-The game left early access and Warner Bros. released the game for PlayStation 4 and Xbox One on 8 March 2017.
-The Nintendo Switch version was released in September 2017.
+In November 2016, it was announced that the game would leave early access, with the full version set to release in February 2017.
+In February 2017, it was delayed two weeks to early March.
+The game left early access and was released for PlayStation 4 and Xbox One on 7 March 2017.
+The Nintendo Switch version was released in September 2017, after first being announced in January.

-In March 2023 it was reported by Nintendo Life that a mobile version codenamed Project Lego X was in development by Playdemic and later moved to TT Games after they were bought by Electronic Arts (EA).
+The Nintendo Switch was not originally planned as a release platform.
+TT Games decided to develop a port in January 2017 after receiving positive playtesting feedback on the remaster of Lego City Undercover for the system.
+The port was developed in five months, as most of the work had already been completed on the other versions.
+In March 2023 it was reported by Nintendo Life that a mobile version codenamed Project Lego X had been in development by Playdemic and later moved to TT Games after they were bought by Electronic Arts (EA).
+The port was quietly canceled sometime after and was never released.